 Impressive Suction, Good Value

 The Shark Navigator Lift-Away Pro vacuum is a 2-in-1 vacuum designed to give users the option of a powerful upright or maneuverable handheld.
-Priced under $200, this Shark vacuum is a good option for those who need a quality vacuum, but don’t have the money, or don’t want to spend the money to get an expensive vacuum.
+This Shark vacuum is a good option for those who need a quality vacuum, but don’t have the money, or don’t want to spend the money to get an expensive vacuum.
 With several cleaning configurations available, the Shark Navigator Lift-Away Pro is a well-rounded option for a vast majority of users.

 Derek Hales is the Editor-in-Chief and Founder of ModernCastle.com.
 He is a passionate perfectionist when it comes to testing and reviewing products for the home.
 When he is not testing new products, Derek enjoys golf, tennis, and PC gaming.
 Derek lives in Phoenix, Arizona, with his wife, Samantha, and poodle, Tibbers.